IgorBuchelnikov/ObservableComputations/README.md

 }
 ```

-Note that type of *RoomReservationManager._roomReservations* is changed to *ObservableCollection&lt;RoomReservation&gt;* and *RoomReservationManager.RoomReservations* member of type *System.Collections.ObjectModel.ReadOnlyObservableCollectionn&lt;RoomReservation&gt;* has been added.
+Note that type of *RoomReservationManager._roomReservations* is changed to *ObservableCollection&lt;RoomReservation&gt;* and *RoomReservationManager.RoomReservations* member of type *System.Collections.ObjectModel.ReadOnlyObservableCollection&lt;RoomReservation&gt;* has been added.
 To expose private field use readonly property (with getter only).

-## Applications of Using&lt;TResult&gt; extention method
+## Applications of Using&lt;TResult&gt; extension method
 ### Clear expressions
 See the end lines of [Arbitrary expression observing](#arbitrary-expression-observing).